basiliscos/syncspirit/README.md

 # missing features

-This list is probably incomplete, here are the most important changes:
+This list is probably incomplete.
+Here are the most important changes:

 - [ ] conflict resolution